martin0330/PreWork/README.md

 Future Me is an app that... shows my name, school, and job with a button that changes the background color

-Time spent: 1 hour spent in total
+Time spent: 2 hours spent in total

 ## Required Features